mfbolus/StanleyLab_Instructions/SpikeSorting_Kilosort.md

 As an experiment, I tried to simply override the version of the CUDA compiler (`nvcc`) that MATLAB was looking for.
 Buried in MATLAB's source code, there is an `.xml` file that has build configuration/instructions for mexGPU.
 I haven't looked into the details, but it seems like it is MATLAB mex's version of a GNU makefile.

 **Warning**
-1. Before editing this file, make a copy of the original in case something is broken in the process.
+1. Before editing this file, make a copy of the original in case something is broken in the process. **A safer alternative is to copy the contents of this file and overwrite the contents of the generic linux (or Windows) `*.xml` file into the `KiloSort/CUDA` subdirectory, and then do the edits suggested below.**
 2. I am only trying this manual override because I assume the differences between version 9.0 and 9.1 are not that great.
 I would **not** suggest doing this if your version of MATLAB is looking for 7.x or 8.x.
+**Update:** I tried using CUDA 9.x when MATLAB was looking for 8.0 with the Windows install, and found it was more work than it was worth.

 ```shell
 cd /path/to/MATLAB/R2018a/toolbox/distcomp/gpu/extern/src/mex/glnxa64
 sudo nano nvcc_g++.xml
 ```

 You don't have to use `nano`, but I find it to be the most convenient commandline text editor.
 You can use any text editor.
 The key is that you have to have superuser priveleges in order to overwrite this file where it is in the default Linux installs.
+Again, it will be safer to simply copy the contents of this file into the appropriate `*.xml` file in the KiloSort repo.

 In the file, I replaced any mention of "9.0" with "9.1".
 I believe there are 3-4 lines that need changing.
 Like I said this file (`nvcc_g++.xml`) appears to be a build/compiler configuration file.
 It is hard-coded to check for 9.0.
 Operating under the assumption the differences between 9.0 and 9.1 are small, I figured if I just changed the checks that are being done at configuration, things would run smoothly enough.